dhulme/dhulme/content/blog/README.md

 # Cisco &#8211; Kit list
 _13th September 2013_
-The Cisco Kit list was an extension project I took on after finishing the <a title="Cisco – TelePrescence Tools Management Database" href="http://dhulme.co.uk/cisco-teleprescence-tools-management-database/">TDTM</a>.
+The Cisco Kit list was an extension project I took on after finishing the TDTM.
 I chose to develop the project using <a title="Node.js" href="http://nodejs.org/">Node.js</a>, a web technology with which I was unfamiliar, but interested in.
 The project was a great success, and I was able to see it being used by the team before the completion of my internship.

 Users of the Kit list could add TelePresence devices to the system using an IP address.
 Detailed information about the device would then be fetched using system.xml (a public XML file available on the device), and <a href="http://xmlrpc.scripting.com/default.html">XML RPC</a> calls.
 Using this information, users could book a specific device for a set amount of time.